Sectorial covers over fanifolds: Introduction

 Our construction of the cover is close to the more general strategy suggested in \cite{BC} by Bai--Côté.
 When $X = T^* M$, they triangulate $M$ and cover $X$ by the cotangent bundles $T^* \sstar(v_\alpha)$ of the stars of the vertices $v_\alpha$.
-When $X$ is a polarizable Weinstein manifold, they deform $X$ to another Weinstein manifold with arborial skeleton which by \cite[Section 4.2]{BC} admits a canonical Whitney stratification, in particular, a triangulation due to Goresky.
+When $X$ is a polarizable Weinstein manifold, they deform $X$ to another Weinstein manifold with arboreal skeleton which by \cite[Section 4.2]{BC} admits a canonical Whitney stratification, in particular, a triangulation due to Goresky.
 Cover the deformation of $X$ by arboreal thickenings of the stars of the vertices.
 Unfortunately, there are obstructions to making their strategy rigorous which involves developing a good theory of arboreal sectors.
-We would like to try to resolve these obstructions in the future.

 Another general strategy might come from simplicial decompositions introduced in \cite{Asp} by Asplund.
 By \cite[Theorem 1.4]{Asp} a simplicial decomposition of a Weinstein manifold $X$ bijectively corresponds to its sectorial cover which is good in the sense of \cite[Section 1]{Asp}.
 Since the convex completion of $\widetilde{\bfW}(\Phi)$ is an ordinary Weinstein manifold, by \cite[Lemma 3.13]{Asp} one could refine our Weinstein sectorial cover to be a good sectorial cover of the convex completion.
 It would be an interesting problem to find a simplicial decomposition of a Weinstein manifold corresponding to a Weinstein sectorial cover and compatible with the cover of its given mirror.